Trina

-Trina has been described by XXL as "the most consistent female rapper of all time".
-In 2013, Complex ranked her single "Pull Over" No. 27 in their Top 50 Best Rap Songs by Women.
+She has been described by XXL as "the most consistent female rapper of all time".
 In 2014, Trina was included in Billboard's list of the "31 Female Rappers Who Changed Hip-Hop".

+Most recently, She was ranked #13 on Billboard's 'Top 25 Best Female Rappers of All Time.'

-Early and personal life
+Early life

-Katrina Laverne Taylor was born on December 3, 1978, in Miami, Florida.
-She grew up in the Liberty City area of Miami, Florida.
+Katrina Laverne Taylor was born on December 3, 1974, in Miami and she grew up in the Liberty City area of the city.
 Her father is Dominican, while her mother, Vernessa Taylor, was Bahamian.
 They separated when Trina was a child.
-She attended Miami Northwestern Senior High School, where she was a majorette, and where she graduated from in 1992.
+She attended Miami Northwestern Senior High School, where she was a majorette, and where she graduated.
 Taylor initially educated herself towards becoming a real estate agent, before switching her career path to music.